Funchal Port • Gateway to the Beautiful Floating Garden

 Fall (September–November):

-September is often considered a “hidden gem” month, since it offers the warmest sea temperatures and fewer crowds.
-In addition, temperatures remain comfortable, averaging 70°F to 77°F (21°C to 25°C).
+September is often considered a hidden gem month because the sea stays warm while crowds become lighter.
+Temperatures also remain comfortable, averaging 70°F to 77°F (21°C to 25°C).

 Winter (December–February):